stefanoslig/blog/_posts/ngrx-signals-store.md

 ## Introduction

-When the Angular team introduced the signals implementation, I started thinking about what a nice solution for the state management of signals would look like.
-I had the hope that the solution that would emerge would be just a very thin layer on top of Angular signals that would give the necessary tools to work with them in your project in a structured and scalable way avoiding too much boilerplate.
+When the Angular team introduced the signals API, I started thinking about what a nice solution for the state management of signals would look like.
+I had the hope that the emerging solution would be a thin layer on top of Angular signals, providing the necessary tools for working with them in a structured and scalable way while minimizing boilerplate.
 Having worked with [Pinia](https://pinia.vuejs.org/) in the past, the official state management solution for Vue.js, I really liked its simplicity and modularity.
-Pinia has only a few core concepts and a very small API which makes it super easy to start working with.
-So, I was positively surprised when I saw the [NgRx SignalStore RFC](https://github.com/ngrx/platform/discussions/3796) from the NgRx team some months ago because it reminded me a lot the simplicity and scalability of Pinia.
-The NgRx team, after some months of development and discussions with the community based on the RFC, released a stable version of the NgRx Signals Store package.
-The final result made me very enthusiastic.
-In the next sections I want to give you all the required knowledge you need to have in order to start working with this library.
+Pinia has only a few core concepts and a very compact API which makes it super easy to start working with.

+So, I was positively surprised when I saw the [NgRx SignalStore RFC](https://github.com/ngrx/platform/discussions/3796) from the NgRx team some months ago.
+It strongly resembled the simplicity, scalability, and structure of a Pinia store.
+After several months of development and community discussions based on the RFC, the NgRx team released the first version of the NgRx Signals Store package, now in developer preview.
+The result made me very enthusiastic about it.
+In the following sections, I aim to provide you with all the necessary knowledge to start working and experimenting with this library.

 ## Overview of the NgRx Signals Store

 The new NgRx Signals Store is an all-in-one functional state management solution for Angular Signals.
-As you can see in the following diagram, the API for the Signals Store is quite small.
+As you can see in the following diagram, the API for the Signals Store is quite compact.
 You can create a store using the `signalStore` function.
 You can handle simple pieces of state using the `signalState`.
 You can extend the core functionality with custom features.
 You can integrate RxJS using the `rxMethod` and you can manage entities using the `withEntities` feature.
-And that's it.
-If you need extra functionality it's super simple to extend it with custom features (we're going to explore them in one of the next sections).
+That's it.
+If you need additional functionality it's super simple to extend it with custom features (which we will explore in one of the next sections).

 ![ngrx signals structure](/assets/blog/ngrx-signals-store/ngrx-signals-structure.png)